bsilver52/zap/README.md

             make zap
      - Run executable with
-            ./zap [zap | unzap] inputFile outputFile *Note that the program yield an error messsage if additional command line arguments are provided or if any of the above arguments are specified incorrectly
+            ./zap [zap | unzap] inputFile outputFile *Note that the program yields an error messsage if additional command line arguments are provided or if any of the above arguments are specified incorrectly